huynhnhathao/job_recommender/README.md

 ## Abstract

 In this project, we will implement a Recommender system from scratch using Python.
-We will crawl data from a job seeking website using [Scrapy](https://scrapy.org/), store it into a Pandas DataFrame, then we'll build a graph network to express different entities and relations between them using [Networkx](https://networkx.org/documentation/stable/index.html).
+We will crawl data from a job seeking website using [Scrapy](https://scrapy.org/), store it into Pandas DataFrames, then we'll build a graph network to express different entities and relations between them using [Networkx](https://networkx.org/documentation/stable/index.html).
 Then we'll use Personalized PageRank algorithm to recommend personalized jobs to a new user.
 Finally, we'll build a demo using [Streamlit • The fastest way to build and share data apps](https://streamlit.io/).

 ## Problem Definition